PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_robust.md

 ## The need for robustness in biological oscillators

-* Nothing offers a better example of the need for *robustness* more than biological oscillators.
-For example, if something disrupts your heart rhythm, whether it be a lightning strike or a palpitation, there should be some process that allows it to return to oscillating as it did before.
+Nothing exemplifies the need for robustness in biological systems better than oscillators.
+If a palpitation causes your heart to skip a beat, it should be able to return quickly to its natural rhythm.
+If you hold your breath to dive underwater on a snorkeling tip, you shouldn't hyperventilate when you return to the surface.
+And regardless of what functions your cells perform or what disturbances they find in their environment, they should be able to maintain a normal cell cycle.

-* We see this in your circadian clock with jet lag.
-There is no clear reason why a human should have become evolved to fly halfway around the world and be so resilient to this that they can return to a normal daily cycle within a few days.
+An excellent illustration of the robustness of the circadian clock is the body's ability to handle jet lag.
+There is no apparent reason why you would have evolved to fly halfway around the world and be able to return to a normal daily cycle after just a few days of fatigue.

-* The question, then, is whether the repressilator is robust; in other words, if we disturb this oscillator by suddently changing the concentrations of particles, will the system be able to eventually return to its oscillations?
-And how long will it take to respond?
-We will explore
+In the previous lesson, we saw that the repressilator will produce oscillations even in a noisy environment.
+This leads us to wonder about the extent to which our repressilator is robust, and how quickly it can respond to a disturbance.

+## A coarse-grained model for reaction-diffusion

+We have noted that a benefit of using a reaction-diffusion particle model to study network motifs is the inclusion of built-in noise to ensure a measure of robustness.
+However, a downside of such a model is that simulating the movements of so many particles leads to a slow simulation that does not scale well to many particles or reactions.

+Although our model is ultimately interested in the interactions of molecules, the conclusions we have made throughout this chapter are only based on the *concentrations* of these particles.
+Therefore, as we did in the [prologue](prologue), we might imagine developing a coarser-grained version of our model that allows us to make faster conclusions about particle concentrations without keeping track of the diffusion of individual particles.

+For example, say that we are modeling a degradation reaction.
+If we start with 10,000 *X* particles, then after a single time step, we can simply multiply the number of *X* particles by (1-*r*) where *r* is a parameter related to the rate of the degradation reaction.

+As for a repression reaction like *X* + *Y* → *X*, say that the concentrations of *X* and *Y* are uniform throughout the object and the diffusion rates of *X* and *Y* are the same.
+We can update the concentration of *Y* particles by subtracting some factor times the current concentration of *Y* particles.
+This factor should be directly related to the current concentrations of both *X* and *Y*.

+The technical details behind such a coarse-grained model are beyond the scope of our work in this lesson, but we will return to these technical details in the next module.
+In the meantime, we provide a tutorial below showing how to build a particle-free simulation replicating the repressilator motif.
+As part of this tutorial, we will make a major disturbance to the concentration of one of the particles and see how long the disturbance lasts and whether the particle concentrations can resume their oscillations.

-* NOAH: please link to a second oscillator tutorial that walks the user through the disturbances that we apply.
+* NOAH: Insert link to NFSim tutorial here walking the user through the disturbances that we apply.

 ## The repressilator is robust to disturbance